 - The design possibilities are endless; be prepared to sift through ideas.

 - The wording needs to come from you.
 Avoid clichés. read more on epitaphs

 - Keep the design fairly simple.

-- For more advice and inspiration on choosing visit our headstone guide
+- For more advice and inspiration on choosing a headstone, visit our headstone guide

 The headstone that Fergus and his assistant James crafted for our 24 yr. old son exceeded our expectations.